Information provided includes course descriptions by subject only.

 006-107 Pest Management:Applicator Training

-Students will learn principles and methods used in the control of pests found in the production of agricultural commodities.
-Preparation for Wisconsin Commercial Pesticide Applicator licensing will include: restricted use regulations, applicator safety, environmental safety, equipment calibration, and product label interpretation.
+Students will apply principles and methods used in the control of pests found in the production of agricultural commodities.
+Preparation for the Wisconsin Commercial Pesticide Applicator licensing will include: restricted use regulations, applicator safety, environmental safety, equipment calibration, and product label interpretation.
 Course topics also include: pesticide mode of action, interpretation of aerial photos, and integrated pest management (IPM).

 006-116 Introduction to Soils

 This course provides fundamental knowledge of soils and growth media.
 Course topics include soil formation and development, soil components, soil profile, soil classification, and soil conservation.
 Participants will experience soils concepts through the completion of hands-on activities.
+NOTE: The lecture for this course meets from 10:15am-12:20pm and will be offered MyEdChoice.
+The lab for this course meets from 1:20-3:25pm and must be attended in-person (Face-to-Face).

 006-160 Introduction to Plant Science